goedware/UWP-Breadcrumb-Control/README.md

 ## Usage
 ### 1. Home
 The home item is the first item in the breadcrumb control and is always visible.
-You can specify the home item in 3 different ways:
+You can specify the home item in 4 different ways:

 * Do nothing and use the default template that consists of a SymbolIcon with the *Home* symbol
 * Set the **HomeIcon** property.
 This will display the icon specified in the default template above
 * Set the **HomeText** property.
 This will display text as the Home item
 * Set the **HomeTemplate** property.
 This will display your specified datatemplate as Home item

+If *HomeText* is specfied.
+The control will use that before any template or Icon.
+If not it will first use the template and else the icon specified.

 ### 2. Breadcrumb Items
 Breadcrumb items are the items that display your information in the breadcrumb and are selectable.
 You can specify the items in 2 different ways:

 * Set the **DisplayMemberPath** property.
 This will display the specified member/path of the current datacontext
 * Set the **ItemTemplate** property.
 This will display your specified datatemplate as breadcrumb item

+If *ItemTemplate* is specified it will use that instead of any *DisplayMemberPath*.

 ### 3. Seperator Items
 Seperator items are the items that are displayed between your breadcrumb items and between the Home item and your first crumb.
 You can specify the items in 3 different ways: